awsdocs/amazon-s3-developer-guide/doc_source/set-lifecycle-cli.md

 + delete\-bucket\-lifecycle

-For instructions to set up the AWS CLI, see [Set Up the AWS CLI](setup-aws-cli.md)\.
+For instructions to set up the AWS CLI, see [Setting Up the AWS CLI](setup-aws-cli.md)\.

 Note that the Amazon S3 lifecycle configuration is an XML file\.
 But when using CLI, you cannot specify the XML, you must specify JSON instead\.
 The following are examples XML lifecycle configurations and equivalent JSON that you can specify in AWS CLI command: